 For many companies, digital transformation involves building an active presence across multiple channels, especially social media.
 Successful transformation is all about building relationships and engaging with customers, however, they choose to reach out to you.

 But the more digital channels you have open, the more scope there is for fraudsters to exploit them.
 ‘Typosquatting’ is a prime example.
 In this form of phishing, fraudulent messages can divert customers to fake websites with very similar domain names to genuine companies.
 From here, customer details are captured, or malware added to their device.

-Third party services are available that monitor domain registrations for potential typosquatting sites.
-Signing up to such a service can potentially help stop an attack before it happens.
+Third-party services are available for domain monitoring purposes for potential typosquatting sites.
+Signing up for such a service can potentially help stop an attack before it happens.